 2011 - 100 Years of Civil Aviation | Commemorative Coin

-The second commemorative coin released was to mark the 100 Years of Civil Aviation in India.
-The commemorative coin featured the new Rupee symbol "₹," which had been adopted in the year 2011 on all coins and currencies.
+The 2nd commemorative coin of 2011 was released to mark the 100 Years of Civil Aviation in India.
+This coin also featured the new Rupee symbol “₹,” which had begun appearing on Indian coins and currency from 2011 onward.

 Release Function: